Data Protection, Privacy and Cookies

 - When you engage with us on social media

-- If your image is captured on the CCTV that we deploy across our sites for safety & security
+- If your image is captured on the CCTV that we deploy across our sites for safety and security

 - When a donation or a purchase is made

-- When an individual attends a clinic run by one of the University Schools
+- When an individual attends a clinic run by the University

 What sort of data do we collect?